chakam-romeo/Manipulation-des-Components-avec-AngularJS4/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Installation

+Install node JS and execute in window command the command ng new projet-angular. when the projet in create, enter your repertorie projet-angular.
+Now clone the from github inter your local repertory and enjoy.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.